len-sla/Django_Pandas_Postgres_Dockerised/README.md

 To  do dockerising constelation of pandas Django and Postgres proceeding presented by Davide Provasoli  was used.
-He presented all the details in  the article https://medium.com/star-gazers/data-workflow-with-django-pandas-postgresql-and-docker-56fbf2bc1105.
+He presented all the details in  the article https://medium.com/star-gazers/data-workflow-with-django-pandas-postgresql-and-docker-56fbf2bc1105. additionally very informative is also the  [post](https://testdriven.io/dockerizing-django-with-postgres-gunicorn-and-nginx) prepared by Michael Herman

 ---